confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 ### Co-partitioned data

-Input data must be co-partitioned when joining.
+For most joins, input data must be co-partitioned when joining.
 This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing.
-It's your responsibility to ensure data co-partitioning when joining.
+For some cases, ksqlDB may repartition the data if required automatically.
+However, there are some cases for which it's your responsibility to ensure data co-partitioning when joining.
+The only join that does not require co-partitioning is a foreign-key table-table join.
 For more information, see [Partition Data to Enable Joins](partition-data.md).

 Join Capabilities